Crafting the Ideal Length for your survey

 Employee engagement surveys are organizational.
 They are typically longer, with 10 to 15 questions, gauging various aspects of an employee's experience within the organization.
 Also, this type of survey is required to be anonymous in the best interest of employees.

 Research surveys aim to get deep insights from the respondents.
 This type of survey has more open-ended questions.
-This research survey can be longer, aiming to collect detailed data on the research subject.
+This research survey can be longer and aims to collect detailed data.
 They usually contain 15 to 20 questions or more.

 Survey Type Ideal number of questions